Yangon's Golden Heart: A Local Shares What Tourists Never See

 Q: What's the biggest mistake tourists make?

 Talk to people.
 Have tea.
 Ask questions — Burmese people are naturally curious and generous with their time.
-Don't just photograph monks — talk to them.
+Don't just photograph monks; talk to them.
 Many speak English and are happy to explain Buddhist philosophy to interested visitors.

 Q: How much should visitors budget?

 Hotels have dropped prices significantly since 2021.
-A decent mid-range hotel that was $80/night is now $30-40.
-Budget guesthouses from $10-15.
+A decent mid-range hotel that ran $80/night now goes for $30-40.
+Budget guesthouses start at $10-15.

-Grab works in Yangon and rides cost 3,000-5,000 MMK ($1.50-2.50).
-Local food is incredibly cheap — a full day of eating from street stalls costs 5,000-10,000 MMK ($2.50-5).
+Grab works in Yangon, and rides cost 3,000-5,000 MMK ($1.50-2.50).
+Local food is incredibly cheap — a full day of eating from street stalls runs 5,000-10,000 MMK ($2.50-5).

 Bring crisp, post-2006 US dollar bills.
 Torn or stained notes are rejected everywhere.
 Exchange to MMK at licensed money changers, not on the street.
 ATMs dispense MMK with $5 fees per withdrawal.

-But Yangon at sunrise — when the monks walk silently through the streets collecting alms, and the gold of Shwedagon catches the first light, and the tea stalls are firing up their urns — it's the most beautiful city I know.
+But Yangon at sunrise — when the monks walk silently through the streets collecting alms, the gold of Shwedagon catches the first light, and the tea stalls fire up their urns — is among the most beautiful sights anywhere.
 Not beautiful like Paris or Tokyo.
-Beautiful like a person who's been through everything and is still standing.
-Travelers who enjoy this often also love Phnom Penh.
-If you're exploring the region, Chiang Mai offers a compelling comparison.
+Beautiful like someone who has been through everything and is still standing.
+Travelers who fall for it often also love Phnom Penh, and Chiang Mai offers a compelling comparison if you're exploring the region.